LuisPalacios/Common-iOS_OSX-Framework/README.md

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_newprojectdir.png)
 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_newprojectname.png)

-So you end up with something similar to
+Final result:

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_projectinit.png)

 ### Step 2: Rename Project adding "_Framework-iOS"

-I like to rename the XCode project (not its subdirctories nor the groups or files) to highlight it's for iOS.
-I like to have a name like LPrncryptor_Framework-iOS.xcodeproj for the Project file and a different name "LPrncryptor" for everything else.
-The reason is simple, I like to differentiate correctly from the OSX framework project that I'll create later.
+This step is very important for me, it's a personal preference.
+I like to rename the XCode project (but not its content) just to indicate this one is for iOS.
+I'll do the same later for the OSX one, so when I have both open pointing to the same sources I know where I am...

-So, within XCode and the iOS project open, rename it:
+In summary, I will end up having a Project called "LPrncryptor_Framework-iOS.xcodeproj" where all its contents will be called "LPrncryptor".
+So, within XCode, click on the project name and rename it:

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_renameProject1.png)

-Don't rename the project content items,
+***IMPORTANT: Don't rename the project content items,***

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_renameProject2.png)